OOApenteng/WiLiMan-ID-Deliverable-D4.1/README.md

 European Centre for Disease Prevention and Control: http://atlas.ecdc.europa.eu/public/index.aspx

 Norwegian Veterinary Institute: http://apps.vetinst.no/skrantesykestatistikk/NO/#kasus
 In Norway there were only few cases which I have provided them in the R code

 Swedish Veterinary Agency: https://www.sva.se/en/wildlife/wildlife-health-and-disease-surveillance-in-sweden/map-of-chronic-wasting-disease-cwd/
 In Sweden there were only four cases which I have provided them in the R code

 Finnish Food Authority: https://www.ruokavirasto.fi/en/animals/animal-health-and-diseases/animal-diseases/wildlife/chronic-wasting-disease-cwd-in-cervids/

-In Filand there were only three cases which I have provided them in the R code
+In Finland there were only three cases which I have provided them in the R code

 Global Animal Disease Information System (EMPRES-i): https://empres-i.apps.fao.org/diseases